-TDF Access for NYC Theatre’s primary focus will be on helping theatres achieve sustainability in providing access services for the long term rather than easy solutions for an individual performance that requires accommodation.
-The aim will be to implement non-architectural access for people with hearing and vision loss as well as individuals on the autism spectrum or with other developmental disabilities, rather than assisting facilities with building design for mobility access.
-By the time the ADA celebrates its 30th anniversary in 2020, the Consortium will help make New York City truly the most theatre accessible city in the world by ensuring that its nearly one million residents who self-identify as living with one or more disabilities can participate fully as audience members.
+TDF Access for NYC Theatre’s primary focus will be on helping theatres achieve sustainability in providing access for the long term rather than easy solutions for an individual performance that requires accommodation.
+The aim will be to implement ongoing services for people with hearing and vision loss as well as individuals on the autism spectrum or with other developmental disabilities, rather than assisting facilities with building design for mobility access.

 Non-profit theatre owners and managers are invited to join TDF for a day-long presentation on accessibility best practices with guest speakers from across the country.
 These leaders in the field will bring to you their years of experience and knowledge to help guide you on your journey toward maintaining inclusive theatre policies.